 Our blocks were put there to protect us.
 Maybe we spoke up and were shut down, so now we have a block in our throat.
-Maybe we were told we were too much and learned to “rein it in.”
-Maybe someone broke our heart and we’re afraid of the charge of falling in love again.
+Perhaps we were told we were “too much” and learned to rein it in.
+If someone broke your heart, it can be terrifying to open it again.
 More often than not, we are unaware of the block until we feel the prana pressing against an edge.
 The sensation can be quite uncomfortable.
-It’s natural and instinctual to pull away from it.
+It’s natural to pull away from it.

 When charge pushes up against a block, all the fears of the original situation begin to arise.
 Because this happens outside of awareness, we haven’t a clue why we feel so “off.”
-Further complicating matters, we don’t know what will happen if we release it!
 This causes us to tighten even more, which compounds the block.
-Unfortunately, the price we pay for limiting or avoiding discomfort is aliveness.
+We pay for this protection with our aliveness.

 Leaning Into Discomfort

 A more helpful way to deal with discomfort is to welcome the sensation.
 I teach my clients how to do this by leaning into discomfort.
-We softly yet firmly go right up to the edge.
+We softly yet firmly go right up to the edge of discomfort.
 In our culture, we spend a lot of time avoiding or bracing against discomfort.
 Therapy is a safe place to soften into the subtlety of our interior landscape.

 “My heart is pounding in my chest.”

 “My gut is clenching.”